Israel bombs another Gaza City high-rise as US advances a new ceasefire proposal

 DEIR AL-BALAH, Gaza Strip (AP) — Israel struck and destroyed another high-rise building in Gaza City on Monday after warning residents to evacuate, part of an offensive aimed at taking over the largest Palestinian city.
 The military said it was targeting Hamas observation posts and bombs placed around the 12-story office building.

-U.S. President Donald Trump said that he was giving his “last warning” to Hamas regarding a possible ceasefire, as Arab officials described a new U.S. proposal for the immediate release of all the remaining hostages in exchange for 3,000 Palestinians and a temporary ceasefire.
+U.S. President Donald Trump said he was giving his “last warning” to Hamas regarding a possible ceasefire, as Arab officials described a new U.S. proposal for the immediate release of all the remaining hostages in exchange for 3,000 Palestinian prisoners and a temporary ceasefire.
+A senior Hamas official called it a “humiliating surrender document,” but the militant group said it would keep negotiating.

 ‘Last warning’ proposal

-Israeli Foreign Minister Gideon Saar confirmed that Israel had accepted the latest U.S. proposal during a news conference in Hungary and expressed hope it would succeed.

-Hamas said in a statement late Sunday that it was “ready to sit at the negotiating table” regarding the proposal from U.S. Mideast envoy Steve Witkoff.
-The smaller Islamic Jihad militant group, which also holds hostages, said it too would consider the proposal.

-The “last warning” proposal, presented by Witkoff, calls for a negotiated end of the war and the withdrawal of Israeli forces from Gaza once the hostages are released and a ceasefire is established, according to officials familiar with the talks.
+The “last warning” proposal, presented by Trump's Mideast envoy, Steve Witkoff, calls for a negotiated end of the war and the withdrawal of Israeli forces from Gaza once the hostages are released and a ceasefire is established, according to officials familiar with the talks.

 The prisoner exchange would include hundreds of Palestinians serving life sentences, added the officials from Hamas, Islamic Jihad and Egypt, who all spoke on the condition of anonymity to discuss closed-door talks.
 Details of the proposal were first reported by Axios.